creamakerspace/website/content/faq.md

 ### Can Crea build something for me?

-Probably not.
-Our focus is providing a space for you to build.
+Maybe, though our focus is providing a space for you to build.
 You're welcome to ask, and we may even be able to refer you to a member who can, but we have very limited capacity for providing manufacturing services.

 ### What materials are available at Crea?

 We try to stock some of the most common materials and supplies for convenience.
 Most notably, we do sell project plywood (for laser cutting) and filament (for 3D Printing), but in general, we anticipate makers will usually bring their own materials and supplies.

-Commonly stocked supplies include: wood glue, staples, nails, screws, tape, and circuit components.
+Commonly stocked supplies include: wood glue, staples, nails, screws, tape, and circuit components (though exact selection varies).
 We don't charge for trivial quantities of supplies, but if your project uses a non-trivial amount, bring your own supplies, or plan to purchase some from us.

 We also have a collection of "community scraps" left by other members that are available for any projects being made in the space.